Mixture of Masters: Sparse Chess Language Models with Player Routing: Implementation details and hardware setup

-\paragraph{Tokenizer details} To ensure a lightweight and parameter-efficient model architecture, we selected a minimal 32-character vocabulary (Table~\ref{tab:vocabulary}), the most compact set necessary for representing PGN sequences.
-This decision is directly informed by \citet{DBLP:journals/corr/abs-2403-15498}, who demonstrated that employing the GPT-3.5's default BPE tokenizer with 50,257 entries would inflate the model's parameter count by 25M.
+To ensure a lightweight and parameter-efficient model architecture, we selected a minimal 32-character vocabulary (Table~\ref{tab:vocabulary}), the most compact set necessary for representing PGN sequences.
+This decision is directly informed by \cite{DBLP:journals/corr/abs-2403-15498}, who demonstrated that employing the GPT-3.5's default BPE tokenizer with 50,257 entries would inflate the model's parameter count by 25M.
 Furthermore, Karvonen's analysis revealed that the larger tokenizer provides no commensurate improvement in encoding efficiency for this domain, as it already encodes PGN strings with slightly over 1 character per token (excluding spaces).
 Accordingly, all our experiments were conducted using seed models that rely exclusively on this tokenization scheme.
-In line with \citet{DBLP:journals/corr/abs-2403-15498} and \citet{DBLP:conf/nips/ZhangZSKETKM24}, we ensured that--during training--every batch began with the sequence \quotes{;1.} to serve as a delimiter for a new game.
+In line with \cite{DBLP:journals/corr/abs-2403-15498} and \cite{DBLP:conf/nips/ZhangZSKETKM24}, we ensured that--during training--every batch began with the sequence \quotes{;1.} to serve as a delimiter for a new game.
+Note that the token \texttt{e3} shown at the output of Figure~\ref{fig:mom} is a simplification for readability; in practice, each character is tokenized individually.